FinMo Case Competition Rules

 Following the release of the case, competitors will have one week to prepare their deliverables.

-The deliverables will be due at 23:59 UTC on Sunday, November 24, 2019.
-Submissions are to be made through the candidate’s account under “Contest Submission“ prior to the due time.
+The deliverables will be due at Monday October 18 2021 by 12:01AM.
+Submissions are to be made through the candidate’s account under “Contest Submission“ prior to the deadline.

 Late submissions will not be accepted.